Coronavirus job search and hiring trends

 Each week, we check in with our dedicated audience of employers and candidates, curated by C-Space, to take their pulse on how their jobs and hiring strategies have been impacted by COVID-19.

 We’ve been conducting polls via email of our employer and candidate audiences, asking questions that seem most timely in a given week.
+Here are our latest poll results:

 How Monster is helping